FluoCLIP: Stain-Aware Focus Quality Assessment in Fluorescence Microscopy: Few-Shot Validations

 \subsection{Few-Shot Generalization to Unseen Stain \& Tissue Pairs}

 We now evaluate the most challenging generalization setting, where both the stain and the tissue differ from those seen during base training.
 Starting from a checkpoint trained on the FluoMix brain-tissue subset (D1–D4), we adapt the model to two entirely unseen nuclear stains--Hoechst 33342 (D5–D6) and DAPI (D7)--each acquired from different tissues than the training domain.
 Adaptation uses only $k$ labeled samples per focus rank for each stain ($k=\{1, 8, 16, 32, 64, 128\}$), resulting in $2 \times 10 \times k$ training images.
 To ensure comparability with earlier experiments, we restrict evaluation to nucleus-targeting stains (DAPI, Hoechst 33342).
-Since these stains highlights the same biological structure, morphological differences caused by tissue variability are reduced, allowing stain-dependent optical differences to be examined more clearly (Fig.~\ref{fig:datasets_stain})
+Since these stains highlights the same biological structure, morphological differences caused by tissue variability are reduced, allowing stain-dependent optical differences to be examined more clearly (Figure~\ref{fig:datasets_stain})

 As shown in Table~\ref{tab:fewshot_gen}, OrdinalCLIP~\cite{li2022ordinalclip} slightly outperforms FluoCLIP at 1–16 shots.
 Because all unseen stains in this setting target the nucleus and therefore appear visually similar to Hoechst 34580 stained images from the base training domain, OrdinalCLIP’s stain-agnostic prompts generalize reasonably well in this extremely low-shot regime.
 In contrast, FluoCLIP has insufficient samples to learn the subtle stain-specific variations.
 However, as more labeled samples become available, FluoCLIP quickly surpasses all baselines and widens the performance gap at 32–128 shot range.
 This demonstrates that explicit stain grounding provides superior adaptability when both the stain and tissue shift simultaneously, becoming increasingly advantageous once even modest supervision is available.